daniel-chiuratto-seabra/movieapi/src/main/resources/docs/how_to_run.md

 **Observation**: When is mentioned *profile* in this document, it means the `-P` parameter of the `mvn` command, that for this project can be `dev` (default value, not needed to be explicitly set) or `prod`

+**Observation 2**: In order to run the application without having to wait the tests to be run, just add the parameter `-D skipTests`

 ## Through IDE
 By simply running the `main` method available in the `MovieApplication` class